calee14/NodeWorkspace/cs50/lecture69.md

 function middleware0(request, response, next) {
 	console.log('I am a middleware');
+	// express middleware will take the request js object
+	// and append new properties to the request obj. request.customVal = 100;

 	// the next param is a func that when invoked will call the next middleware next();
 }

 function middleware1(request, response, next) {
 	console.log('I am the second middleware');
+	console.log('Our custom value', request.customVal);

 	const errorObj = new Error('Error found');